kstrauser/frozenbbs/README.md

 # Releases

+- **v1.4.0, 2025-02-15:** Configure the menu structure in `config.toml`, not code.
+You'll need to merge the contents of `config-saml.toml` into your own config file to before the BBS will start.
 - **v1.3.2, 2024-12-28:** _Important fix:_ Fixed a loop where the BBS tried to message itself.
 - **v1.3.1, 2024-12-28:** Fixed a bug where configuring `tcp_address` would conflict with the new default `serial_device`. 🤦‍♂️
 - **v1.3.0, 2024-12-28:** Handle multiple replies from the same command.
 Direct messages.
 Robustness cleanups.
 Observe more packet types.
 User bios.
 Default configuration.